Electric Vehicle Charging Installations

 OLEV/OZEV Electric Vehicle Homecharge Scheme (EVHS) & Workplace Charging Scheme (WCS)

-Walsh Electrical Services are also an Office for Low Emission Vehicles (OLEV) – also known as Office for Zero Emission Vehicles (OZEV) – Authorised Installer for the UK Government's Electric Vehicle Homecharge Scheme (EVHS) and Workplace Charging Scheme (WCS).
+Walsh Electrical Services are also an Office for Low Emission Vehicles (OLEV) – also known as the Office for Zero Emission Vehicles (OZEV) – Authorised Installer for the UK Government's Electric Vehicle Homecharge Scheme (EVHS) and Workplace Charging Scheme (WCS).
 We are authorised to install eligible equipment including that manufactured by EO Charging, GARO and Wallbox under these schemes.by OLEV.
-You will also receive an NICEIC or ECA certificate for the works.
+You will also receive an NICEIC or ECA Electrical Installation Certificate for the works.

 EVHS enables a household to claim a 75% grant towards a charge point installation, capped at £350.
 A second chargepoint can be claimed so long as you can evidence keepership of two eligible EVs.